-The Bodywork Perspective - the Chest, Sternum, and Pelvis - page 5
+The Bodywork Perspective - the Chest and Sternum

 Just a note—if you'd like more information on working with the sternum / heart,

 I've posted a Heart Meditation (text and mp3) for you to use.

 The page also contains information about the Heart Chakra.

 Here's a video describing the chest and sternum.
 Click play.

 PLEASE NOTE!
 There are also references to the shoulders.

 In general, we look at only one area of the chest -- the sternum, or breastbone.

 Neutral sternum -- a neutral sternum is level to slightly indented -- the sternum sits comfortably in the chest, neither forward nor back.